Think your child may have NGLY1 Deficiency?

 Diagnosis

-The first diagnosed case of NGLY1 Deficiency was in 2012.
-Since then, the Grace Science Foundation has identified over 120 patients diagnosed with NGLY1 Deficiency from around the world.
 Like most rare-diseases, the journey to an accurate diagnosis can be long.
 The average time it takes to receive an NGLY1 Deficiency diagnosis is 6 years.
 Many patients are undiagnosed or misdiagnosed for years due to its rarity and broad range of symptoms.
+The Grace Science Foundation is working to raise awareness so that earlier, accurate diagnosis is possible.

 A diagnosis of NGLY1 Deficiency can be made through genetic testing that confirms two mutated copies of the NGLY1 gene.
 Common genetic tests include whole exome sequencing (WES), whole genome sequencing (WGS), or a sequencing panel that includes NGLY1.
 Ask your doctor for an NGLY1 genetic test if you believe your child may have NGLY1 Deficiency.